tracer-protocol/tracer-utils/README.md

 await signOrders(...)
 ```
 # Packages
-## OME
+## API
-This package adds utility functions for interacting with the Tracer [OME](https://github.com/tracer-protocol/tracer-ome).
+This package adds utility functions for interacting with the Tracer [API](https://github.com/tracer-protocol/perpetual-api).

 Supported are the following functions
-- createMarket: create a new market on the OME.
+- createMarket: create a new market on the API.
 Markets are identified by their Ethereum address.
-- getMarkets: returns all markets currently registered with the OME
+- getMarkets: returns all markets currently registered with the API
 - getOrders: returns all orders currently associated with a market
-- submitOrder: submits an EIP712 compliant signed order to the OME.
+- submitOrder: submits an EIP712 compliant signed order to the API.

 ## Signing
 This package adds utility functionality for signing orders via the EIP712 [specification](https://eips.ethereum.org/EIPS/eip-712).
 The contracts currently utilise V4 of the EIP712 spec.
 Both `eth_signTypedData` and `eth_signTypedData_v4` calls are supported due to how some wallet implementations handle this EIP.